CDFLS/Judge/README.md

 # Judge
-A judger for oi test running on linux only.
+A simple judger for oi test running on linux only.
 It needs package 'time' (not the shell reserved word but /usr/bin/time)